nianswe/powdery_mildew_detector/README.md

 ## Fixed Bugs

-* When first using 'softmax' model and categorical_crossentropy insted of 'sigmoid' model and binary_crossentropy that where used in walkthrough project and not permitted in this project, prediction first where 100% inverted.
+* When first using the 'softmax' model and categorical_crossentropy set by the 'sigmoid' model and binary_crossentropy used in the walkthrough project and not allowed in this project, the prediction was first 100% inverted.
-This issues are solved by changing the value when publish prediction of class to 'pred_class = target_map[pred_proba < 0.5]', when using 'sigmoid' model and binary_crossentropy 'pred_class = target_map[pred_proba > 0.5]' where the correct value to get the correct classification prediction.
+These problems are solved by changing the value when publishing prediction of class to 'pred_class = target_map[pred_proba < 0.5]', when using the 'sigmoid' model and binary_crossentropy 'pred_class = target_map[pred_proba > 0.5]' where the correct value of to get correct classification prediction.
-This I can not really explain.
+I can't really explain this.

 [Back to top ⇧](#table-of-contents)